Linde shares dip on U.S. acquisition reports

 While Lincare’s operating margins are relatively high, some analysts said its free cash flow had been negative in the past few quarters due to a reimbursement backlog at U.S. hospitals.

-According to ThomsonReuters’ StarMine data, Lincare trades at 13.4 times estimated 12-months earnings, a premium to U.S. rivals Baxter International’s (BAX.N) 11.3 multiple, HCA’s (HCA.N) 7.1, and an industry average of 8.5.
+According to ThomsonReuters’ StarMine data, Lincare trades at 13.4 times estimated 12-months earnings, a premium to U.S. rivals Baxter International’s 11.3 multiple, HCA’s 7.1, and an industry average of 8.5.

-Lincare has a market capitalization of $2.69 billion while Linde’s is $25.5 billion.
+Lincare has a market capitalisation of $2.69 billion while Linde’s is $25.5 billion.